Parma Emilia Romagna And San Marino, Italy Travel Guide

 The city itself is bisected by the Parma River, a smaller waterway that flows through its center, helping the city's overall charm.
 The fertile lands surrounding Parma are the very foundation of its cuisine-related fame.

 Parma's history stretches back to antiquity, with settlements from the Bronze Age.
 The Romans established a colony here in 183 BC, naming it Parma.
 Its position along the Via Aemilia gave it early strategic importance.
-Throughout the Middle Ages, Parma flourished as a free commune and a center of religious power.
+Throughout the Middle Ages, Parma flourished as a no-cost commune and a center of religious power.
 The city later became part of the Papal States before entering a period of great artistic and cultural growth under the rule of the Farnese family.

-A distinguished period arrived in the 19th century when Marie Louise of Austria, Napoleon Bonaparte's second wife, became Duchess of Parma.
+A distinguished period arrived in the 19th century when Marie Louise of Austria, Napoleon Bonaparte'the second wife, became Duchess of Parma.
 Her reign, from 1816 to 1847, brought modernization and cultural refinement.
 She introduced street lighting, hospitals, and fostered the city's artistic life, becoming a much-loved figure.
 Her legacy is visible in the city's public works and cultural institutions.

-Offers an authentic Italian experience beyond well-trodden paths.
+Gives a real Italian experience beyond well-trodden paths.

 Where food transcends sustenance and is an art form.